wp-plugins/ad-injection/readme.txt

 3. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 0.9.7.5 =
+* Simplify the ad insertion modes.
+Replace the two previous direct modes with one.
+* Other minor bug fixes.

 = 0.9.7.4 =
 * UI fixes.